-Your first year also introduces you to accounting, finance, marketing and economics to provide you with the essential business knowledge needed for a successful career.
+The first year of your business management degree also introduces you to the core principles of accounting, finance and marketing to provide you with the essential business knowledge needed for a successful career.

-Essex Business School is ranked in the UK’s top 25 in the UK for research quality (The Times and The Sunday Times Good University Guide 2018).
+This course is taught at Essex Business School.
 We champion responsible management and ethical business practices; you join a school not just committed to excellence in business education and social science research, but an intellectual community working to make business better.
 We don't just prepare you for a successful career; we'll help you shape the kind of world you want to live in.